awsdocs/amazon-cloudsearch-developer-guide/doc_source/migrating.md

   application/json"
   ```

 The 2013\-01\-01 API supports prescaling your domain to increase upload capacity\.
 If you have a large amount of data to upload, configure your domain's scaling options and select a larger desired instance type\.
 Moving to a larger instance type enables you to upload batches in parallel and reduces the time it takes for the data to be indexed\.
-For more information, see [Configuring Scaling Options](configuring-scaling-options.md)\.
+For more information, see [Configuring Scaling Options in Amazon CloudSearch](configuring-scaling-options.md)\.

 For more information about formatting your data, see [Preparing Your Data](preparing-data.md)\.